multicalor/commercial-paper-back/README.md

 Install and approve the smart contract as MagnetoCorp.

 Open new terminal from project root dir ENTER command:
-Enter the command in the terminal:
+ENTER: the command in the terminal:

     cd /commercial-paper/organization/magnetocorp